 -Gov. Tom Ridge, former Secretary of Homeland Security, United States of America.

 Tim Gray is a national award-winning documentary film director, producer and writer based in Rhode Island.
-Tim has produced and directed 17 documentary films to date on the personal stories of the World War II generation.
+Tim has produced and directed 19 documentary films to date on the personal stories of the World War II generation.
 All of Tim’s films air nationally on American Public Television and also globally in such countries as China, Australia, France and England.
 Tim’s films rank in the top-5 of most requested programs nationally by PBS and Public Television affiliates.

 Tim’s film travels have taken him to: Guadalcanal, Corregidor, Bataan, Manila, the Philippines, the Solomon Islands, the Russell Islands, Banika, Pearl Harbor (five times), Normandy, France (twelve times), Holland, Belgium, Luxembourg (twice), Poland, the Czech Republic and Germany (twice) and the Oval Office at the White House in 2017.